joealden/corum-docs/src/evaluation/3-usabilityFeatures/1-index.md

 * Nuxt - Performs server side rendering of pages as well as automatically optimising, minifying and compressing code sent to the user's browser
-* GraphQL - Allows a client to specify exactly the data it needs from an API and no more, meaning that unneeded data is not sent to the user for no reason
+* GraphQL - Allows a client to specify exactly the data it needs from an API and no more, meaning that unneeded data is not sent to the user
 * Apollo - Responses from the API are cached which means data load times are reduced

-These fast response times mean that a user's visit is effective, efficient and satisfying because they do not have to wait around for data and pages to load.
+These fast response times mean that a user's visit is effective, efficient and satisfying because they do not have to wait around for data or pages to load.

 ## Search Results are Shown Almost Instantaneously